 In the early 1970's, James Houston introduced the first three designs in his famous and popular Arctic Series.
 The 6 1/2" high #1023 Arctic Fisherman is the most recognized form in the seven piece Arctic Series and was produced until the end of the company.
-A sterling silver eskimo readies his spear to catch the copper wheel engraved fish on the back panel.
+A sterling silver Eskimo readies his spear to catch the copper wheel engraved fish on the back panel.
 Properly signed and in excellent condition with the original red leather case.